PV Solar Panel FAQs

 - Healthy Environment - By using a renewable power source, you're helping reduce the impact of global warming and climate change.
 You will avoid producing hundreds of tons of greenhouse gases during the solar panel system lifetime.

-- Energy Independence - Solar power can provide electricity in the event of a power outage or disaster.
-You will also decrease your use of foreign oil and minimize utility company price increases.
+- Energy Independence - You will also decrease your use of foreign oil and minimize utility company price increases.

 Solar panel systems are typically used as either stand-alone systems or grid-connected systems.
 The role of solar panels in these two types of systems is very different, and the design decisions and performance requirements are very different as well.
 Stand-alone solar panel systems generate all of the on-site electricity needs of a home.
 Therefore, they are not connected to any electric utility.
 Stand-alone systems can provide AC or DC electricity, and typically include batteries to store electricity for use when the sun is not shining.
 Stand-alone systems are often cost-effective when installed in remote areas where access by electric utilities is difficult and expensive.
 Grid-connected solar panel systems are typically sized to meet at least 50% of a home's electrical load.
 These systems are not always sized to meet all of the electricity loads of a house because of the higher up-front costs associated with purchasing a larger system.
 Solar panel systems can be easily integrated with a utility's electrical grid to provide clean, renewable electricity for homeowners, while still ensuring continuous power supply from your regular utility.